 But this isn’t your lucky day, because there is a DUI checkpoint ahead of you.
 You think you’ll be fine, but when they use the Breathalyzer on you, you are .085, just over the legal limit.
 Your bike gets taken, your license gets taken, and you might even spend the night in jail.
 You have hit a low point and you are frustrated.

 There is a silver lining.
 You can get your life back after something like this, and it doesn’t have to ruin you financially.
-You will need SR22 Insurance for your motorcycle, but I will tell you that getting cheap SR22 Insurance in California is not difficult.
+You will need SR22 insurance for your motorcycle, but I will tell you that getting cheap SR22 Insurance in California is not difficult.
+Read all the important 4 facts SR22 Motorcycle Insurance below:

 Here are some facts you may want to know: